sabegg2/deep-learning-challenge/README.md

     - What steps did you take in your attempts to increase model performance?

 - Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

-# Directory

-Starter_code notebook preprocesses the data from charity_data.csv and creates five neural network models which aim to classify applicants as successful or unsuccessful.

-AlphabetSoupCharity_Optimisation notebook preprocesses the data slightly further and tests the same five model with this data.

-[Analysis.md](Analysis/Analysis.md) summarises the Project steps and outcomes.

-AlphabetSoupCharity.h5 is the first model created.
-All other models have their weights saved only in the corresponding folders (model01, model01pp, etc.).

-Resources folder contains the original data source charity_data.csv and a preprocessed version pp_charity_data.csv .